WWGM

-WWGM (93.9 FM, "The FOX") is a radio station broadcasting a rock music format.
+WWGM (93.9 FM, "939 The FOX") is a radio station broadcasting a Classic Rock format.
 Licensed to Selmer, Tennessee, United States, the station debuted a new format of rock music and rebranded itself as "939 The Fox".
-Programming is handled by Mike Brandt of Southern Broadcasting Corporation which also operates sister WYDL in Middleton, Tennessee; and WWFA in St. Florian, Alabama.
+Programming is handled by Mike Brandt of Southern Broadcasting Corporation which also operates sister stations in Tennessee, Mississippi and Alabama.

-As of October 1, 2016, TicTak ended his temporary morning hosting duties and moves to afternoons to make way for a new morning show set to debut October 2016.

-Delta Knight hosts evenings, while weekend and mid-day personalities are yet to be named.

 The station changed its call sign from WSIB to WWGM on January 9, 2018.